 This recipe is based on Bill Granger’s, Rice noodle pho with rare beef and star anise, which can be found here.

 I also got George Calombaris’ new cookbook Greek for my birthday. 😀

-Oven bakes are so convenient, especially for large groups, and due to the long oven-time they are usually bursting with flavour.
+Oven bakes are so convenient, especially for large groups, and due to the long oven-time, they are usually bursting with flavor.

-Chantal actually came up with this one and it’s based on Dutch TV-chef Rudolph van Veen’s recipe she found on 24Kitchen.
-Its Dutch title can be loosely translated as ‘Velvety Kecap Chicken with Noodles’.
-Continue reading “Kecap-glazed Chicken with Stir-fried Vegetables and Noodles”
+Chantal actually came up with this one, and it’s based on Dutch TV-chef Rudolph van Veen’s recipe she found on 24Kitchen.
+Its Dutch title can be loosely translated as ‘Velvety Kecap Chicken with Noodles.’

 A classic American-Italian dish.